BenderV/autochat/README.md

 Please note that this package requires Python 3.6 or later.

-## Function Calls
+## Function Call (as python function)

-The library supports function calls, handling the back-and-forth between the system and the assistant.
+The library supports function call, handling the back-and-forth between the system and the assistant.

 ```python
 from autochat import Autochat, Message